cviebrock/eloquent-sluggable/README.md

 An array of values that will never be allowed as slugs, e.g. to prevent collisions with existing routes or controller methods, etc..
 This can be an array, or a closure that returns an array.
 Defaults to `null`: no reserved slug names.

-### use_cache

-When checking for uniqueness, the package will query the database for any existing models with the same or similar slugs, and then see if an increment is required.
-This means more DB usage, and could also lead to a race condition if you are saving a lot of models at the same time.

-Turning on `use_cache` will store the last generated increment using Laravel's cache so that your app can save those database requests.

-The default value is `false`: don't use caching.
-If you are already using a cache system that supports the `Cache::tags()` feature (i.e. anything except database and file caches), then you should really enable this setting.
-Change it to a positive integer, which equals the number of minutes to store slug information in the cache.

-(If for whatever reason you want to clear out all of Sluggable's cache entries, then just run `Cache::tags('sluggable')->flush()`.)

 <a name="route-model"></a>
 ##Route-model Binding